Windows81/Roblox-Freedom-Distribution/README.md

 ## Installation

-RFD is natively supported on Windows.
-Additional testing needs to done on GNU/Linux systems with `wine`.
+RFD is natively supported on Windows and somewhat works on GNU/Linux systems with `wine`.
 No plans for native MacOS support so far.

 ### As an [Executable](https://github.com/Windows81/Roblox-Freedom-Distribution/releases/latest/download/RFD.exe)